JoshOrndorff/recipes/src/event/permissioned.md

 # Permissioned Function with Generic Event

-Here we provide a permissioned function which can only be called by the "owner".
-An event is emitted when the function is successfully run.
+This recipe contains a permissioned function which can only be called by the "owner".
+An event is emitted when the function is successfully executed.

 ```rust
 use srml_support::{StorageValue, dispatch::Result};